pialuna/voice-cms/README.md

 * **Date**: A date picker
 * **URL**: A clickable URL

-For example, audio URLs are displayed like this:
+For example, URLs and audio URLs are displayed like this:

 ![Sound Collection](/docs/sound-collection.png)